dails08/innocentbayestanders/README.md

 The plan is to open-source the architecture of this end-to-end healthcare recommendation engine so that others can built on it.
 While there could be issues regarding certain bad actors trying to manipulate the system, we think the semantic search engine is a worthwhile improvement over the existing system.

 ### Future Work
+*Feature Enrichment*
+Current online provider rankings might not be as targeted or useful as we'd like, and might not differentiate plans.
+With time, our feature set can improve.
+As people enter free-form information, a rich set of user-generated features emerges that is naturally bundled with demographic information.
 *ASR*
 ASR (automatic speech recognition) can be used to aid input from the user.
 The target demographic for ACA often only has one computing device (smartphone).
-ASR allows queries to be more easily and enables the best user experience.
+ASR allows queries to be more easily personalized and enables the best user experience.
+ASR unlocks a further potential to enrich the model feature set by capturing both key terms and nuance of expression - user sentiment.

+An interesting side experiment would be whether the presence of a voice chatbox encourages users to bring more information to the query process itself, and/or be more invested in the results, simply by engaging via voice rather than a form.